Can a Testamentary Trust Be Contested in NSW?

 File your claim

-This step formally initiates the legal process required to contest the testamentary trust.
+This step formally initiates the legal process required to dispute a testamentary trust in NSW, ensuring the matter is properly before the court.

 Mediation and settlement